Batmanian/KeithDunstan/src/posts/supporting-a-column/6-strictly-personal-columns.md

   - Harry Emmerton
 ---

 There used to be an old Chief of Staff in Melbourne who had a contempt for all stories that were gathered on the telephone.
 His favourite saying was: ‘I only like reporters that have mud on their boots.”
 Column writing is no different.
 It is difficult to write a daily column by warming an office seat.
-Indeed in the interests of journalism we could even create a ‘Newton’ law of non-motion: “The greater the seat-warming the greater the brilliance of mind and imagination necessary to maintain a column.’
+Indeed in the interests of journalism we could even create a ‘Newton’ law of non-motion: 'The greater the seat-warming the greater the brilliance of mind and imagination necessary to maintain a column.’
 No doubt the very clever and the very creative can fill a space every day without seeing anyone, but not lesser mortals.

 So the keen columnist should always try to be where things are happening, whether it be a Davis Cup Challenge Round, a flood or a crash on the Stock Exchange.
 But most important of all, he should see people, lots of them.
 He should watch names on hotel lists, he should keep in touch with the airlines, the shipping companies, the theatres.

 It is far from easy.
 Some people adore to be interviewed.
 Others hate it and have a strange terror of seeing their name in the newspapers.
 The worst type of all is the grand theatrical, who has been interviewed 20,000 times and has become arrogant with the years.
 Usually they have been married a little too often, they have too many soft spots, and they have a natural aversion to the whole interview process.
 I remember interviewing Frank Sinatra back stage at the Paramount Theatre on Broadway, New York.
 The year was 1951 and Frankie had passed ‘the swoon’ era.
 No longer did the teenagers pass out in the aisles and Frankie was trying to kick off on a new career.
 He was patient, charming and even prepared to talk to a reporter who had come from 10,000 miles out of town, if it meant publicity somewhere.
 Ten years later, at the peak of his success, he was a very different fellow, a man who could be abusive and threatening.
 There were several newspapermen in Sydney who were lucky to escape his fists.

 Actually theatrical people could be disappointing.
-We would bank too much on the idea that because they were splendid on screen or stage, they could also provide fascinating thoughts for the news- papers.
+We would bank too much on the idea that because they were splendid on screen or stage, they could also provide fascinating thoughts for the newspapers.
 Robert Mitchum was laconic, morose.
 It was almost impossible to get through to him.
 Ava Gardner said little that was worth recording, but she was somewhat spectacular in other ways.
-When in Melbourne for On the Beach she travelled everywhere in a two-tone fawn Bentley, scarf over her head and usually dark glasses.
+When in Melbourne for *On the Beach* she travelled everywhere in a two-tone fawn Bentley, scarf over her head and usually dark glasses.
 When she did the bathing scene at Canadian Bay she had her caravan parked by the yacht club; less than 100 yards from the jetty.
 When the production team needed her on the set they put a call over the loudspeaker.
 There was a large American car by the caravan, but Miss Gardner did not want that.
 She called for her own two-tone Bentley.
 The Bentley rolled in, Miss Gardner stepped into the back, and drove the 100 yards to the jetty.

 Some, on the other hand, liked to talk, and were very good at it.
 One of these was Walter Chiari, the smooth Italian comedian, a genuine screen idol in his homeland.
 He was everything an Italian should be — warm, ebullient, friendly.
-He came to Australia to play, Nino Culotta, the Italian migrant in the film version of They're a Weird Mob.
+He came to Australia to play, Nino Culotta, the Italian migrant in the film version of *They're a Weird Mob*.
 He had an instinctive understanding of what would make a good line in a newspaper interview.
 He said that wherever he went in Australia he would be mobbed by Italians.
 He had just been to lunch at an Italian restaurant in Kings Cross, Sydney.
 All the time he was eating his spaghetti Italians came up wanting to shake his hand, or to get his autograph.

   ‘You know the trouble with this country?’ he said.

   ‘No.'

   ‘It’s too full of bloody Eyeties.’ -

 Charlton Heston was another good man for an interview.
 He could talk expressively of all his experiences in heroic Biblical dramas, of the eating of Christians, and most particularly and most enthusiastically of chariot races.
-He came to Melbourne for the premiere of Ben Hur.
+He came to Melbourne for the premiere of *Ben Hur*.

-However, while talking to Mr Heston, a Sun photographer, ~ Graham Walsh, conducted a much better interview with his five year old son, Fraser. -
+However, while talking to Mr Heston, a *Sun* photographer, Graham Walsh, conducted a much better interview with his five-year-old son, Fraser.

-Fraser: Do you know why my Daddy’s going to let me see the chariot race?
+  *Fraser*: Do you know why my Daddy’s going to let me see the chariot race?
 Because I was there when he made it.
-He had that race-over and over again and he won every single time. :
+He had that race over and over again and he won every single time.

-Walsh: Your father must be the best chariot racer in the world.
+  *Walsh*: Your father must be the best chariot racer in the world.

-Fraser: Yair. ...
-Yair, I guess he must be. -
+  *Fraser*: Yair. ...
+Yair, I guess he must be.

 Comedians make good interviews, but not for light entertainment.
 Usually they are lugubrious people.
-I remember expecting great things of Irene Handl, Irene of the Rag Trade, Irene of Hancock’s ‘Half Hour, Irene of so many Peter Sellers’ films.
-She turned out to j be an earnest little body in a tweed suit who could talk very well  indeed, but no humour, except for one thing.
-She had just broken * her wrist and across the plaster cast she had written ‘Not to be a opened until Christmas’.
+I remember expecting great things of Irene Handl, Irene of the *Rag Trade*, Irene of *Hancock’s ‘Half Hour*, Irene of so many Peter Sellers’ films.
+She turned out to be an earnest little body in a tweed suit who could talk very well indeed, but no humour, except for one thing.
+She had just broken her wrist and across the plaster cast she had written ‘Not to be opened until Christmas’.

 Nor was Margaret Rutherford the hilarious. character one expected.
 It was satisfying to note that her magnificent, all-defying chin was just as magnificent in the flesh, but she turned out to be a gentle, charming person, not ‘a character’.
-She impressed Melburnians because every morning, along with her husband, Stringer Davis, she would go for a swim at the Middle - Brighton baths.
+She impressed Melburnians because every morning, along with her husband, Stringer Davis, she would go for a swim at the Middle Brighton baths.
 They would travel from their hotel to the baths by taxi, then they would ask the taxi driver to come for a swim too.
 Not only was this a kindly, friendly thing to do, but it was an ingenious method of hanging on to a taxi.

 Only two people who came here could be spontaneously and brilliantly funny, Peter Ustinov and Danny Kaye.
 Ustinov was the wittiest, most amusing man I have known.
-Furthermore he would ~ it down and talk to anyone.
+Furthermore he would sit down and talk to anyone.
 When he arrived he said: ‘You see, I'm a horrible mixture with a Russian grandfather, a German father who became English, an Argentine uncle, two American children and an Egyptian aunt.
 I've learned to sleep standing up through all sorts of national anthems.’

-He came to Australia to play the role of an English remittance man in the film version of Jon Cleary’s book The Sundowners.
+He came to Australia to play the role of an English remittance man in the film version of Jon Cleary’s book *The Sundowners*.
 He was the one person who was completely happy on location at Cooma, New South Wales.
 He spoke German to the German cook, French to his French driver and Yugoslav to the Yugoslavians.
 Yet all the rugged, dashing out-of-doors activities he found difficult.
-Robert
-Mitchum, a veteran cowhand was a good rider, but Ustinov, alas, was lamentable.
+Robert Mitchum, a veteran cowhand was a good rider, but Ustinov, alas, was lamentable.
 He looked miserable on a horse.
 He said, ‘It’s like ballet dancing something that one should learn when terribly young.
 I have only ridden once.
 I was playing General Grant, so naturally I assumed his character.
 I kept saying General-like things such as “Charge” and “Pass me a high-ball”.
 This impressed the horse and we got on rather well.’

 As if riding a horse wasn’t difficult enough, the script demanded that he should crack a stockwhip.
 Mr Ustinov’s co-ordination was not all that it might be.
 He practised for hours with this stockwhip, but he could not get it right.
 ‘It is not all that difficult,’ I said.

 ‘My dear fellow,” he replied, ‘yow’ll have to be patient.
 You would be surprised how little opportunity one gets to crack a stockwhip in a flat in London.’